Carols in the City

 Carols in the City (also known as IGA Lord Mayor's Carols in the City), is an annual free Christmas concert event held at Riverstage in Brisbane, Australia.
-It is currently held on the second Saturday in December.
+It is currently held on the second Saturday in every December.
 The event is broadcast on the Nine Network across Queensland.

 History

 The event was broadcast on the Nine Network from the 1970s until 2010.
 It was then on Network Ten for 2011 until 2013, returning to Nine in 2014.
 For a time it was a major supporter of the Royal Flying Doctor Service of Australia.
 It was also run by the City Tabernacle Baptist Church.

 Past and current performers

 The concert features many established, as well as up and coming talent.